-Peru: Carbon dioxide (CO2) emissions
+Peru: Carbon dioxide emissions, thousands of tonnes

-Peru: Carbon dioxide emissions, thousands of tonnes: For that indicator, The World Bank provides data for Peru from 1960 to 2014.
-The average value for Peru during that period was 25940 kt with a minumum of 8174 kt in 1960 and a maximum of 61745 kt in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Peru from 1960 to 2018.
+The average value for Peru during that period was 26706 kt with a minimum of 8174 kt in 1960 and a maximum of 56530 kt in 2016.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.